-This article examines Apple Inc., provides a fundamental analysis of Apple’s financials and a technical analysis of Apple’s share price, forming the basis for the Apple Inc. stock forecast for 2025.
+This article reviews Apple Inc., provides a fundamental analysis of its financial reports, and presents a technical analysis of Apple shares, forming the basis for the Apple 2026 stock forecast.

 Apple went public on the NASDAQ on 12 December 1980 under the AAPL ticker symbol.
 The company raised approximately 100 million USD, marking it as one of the largest and most successful initial public offerings of its time.